-She’s only two, so it’s not weird if I bury my nose in her hair as she fell asleep.
+She was only two, so it wasn’t weird if I buried my nose in her hair as she fell asleep.
 Also, bathing two-year-olds is overrated.

-Her spring-summery scalp is a deep breath of contentment.
-It is the scent of wholesome afternoons.
-It smells of activity and nature, of finding your place in the great wilds of creation.
+She smelled like wholesome afternoons.
+She smelled like activity and nature, of finding your place in the great wilds of creation.

-It really came from our walled-in backyard, but let’s not dwell on technicalities.
+She hadn’t really been anywhere outside our walled-in backyard, but let’s not dwell on technicalities.

 I love hearing other people’s memories of their childhood summers, the ones that involve running around in a creek all day and catching fireflies in the dusk.
 Maybe a line of cousins would lean against the old porch and have the mud hosed off their feet before falling into bed at night.